 When you start a new site or blog, you tend to be filled with excitement and motivation considering the realm of possibilities opened before you.
 You make tons of plans and have a very optimistic vision of the future.

 But as weeks go and you have to actually put a ton of work in order to achieve mediocre results (at first).
 It’s hard to stick to your plans and keep a clear vision of what has to be done in terms of content.

 When it comes to actually getting stuff done in content creation, you need a collaborative system that allows you to work as a team if you chose to outsource.
 All that while keeping a clear vision of where bottle necks are.

-The rest of this post will be sharing the process I use to get content done, either outsourced or written by myself.
-Enjoy.
+The rest of this post will be sharing the process I use to get content done, either out

 Why planning and organizing content is important